 Weekly Notables

-There were no defaults in the Index during the week.
+There were no defaults in the Index this week.

 Source: Pitchbook Data, Inc./LCD, Morningstar ® LSTA ® Leveraged Loan Index.
 Additional footnotes and disclosures on back page.
 Past performance is no guarantee of future results.
 Investors cannot invest directly in the Index. *The Index’s average nominal spread calculation includes the benefit of base rate floors (where applicable).